Chart Color Schemes

 Gymea - Grays Point shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Six schools operate within Gymea-Grays Point, educating approximately 2,764 students.
-The socio-educational conditions are above average, with an ICSEA score of 1087.
-The educational mix includes four primary schools, one secondary school, and one K-12 school.
+The area has above-average socio-educational conditions (ICSEA: 1087).
+The educational mix includes four primary, one secondary, and one K-12 school.

 Frequently Asked Questions - Education